 It doesn’t mean these fluffy teddy bears won’t cuddle or hang out.
 But most of the time, they like keeping to themselves and staying alert of the potential threats around them.

-This sense of independence also makes them harder to train.
+This sense of independence also makes it harder to train.
 After all, these dogs aren’t known to be willingly submissive; they're used to being the leader of the pack.

 A Brief History of the Caucasian Shepherd Dog

-But recently, there has been more intruders into the region, the Caucasian Mountains, that these dogs call home.
+But recently, there have been more intruders into the region, the Caucasian Mountains, that these dogs call home.
 And with this increased foot traffic, the genetics of these dogs has been severely diluted.

 In recent times, there has been a movement among people to restore this breed toward its full-blood stature: mainly done for breeding purposes.